 This can involve violent, humiliating and degrading sexual assaults, but does not always involve physical contact and can happen online.
-For example, children may be persuaded or forced to share sexually explicit images of themselves, have sexual conversations by text, or take part in sexual activities using a webcam.
+For example, young people may be persuaded or forced to share sexually explicit images of themselves, have sexual conversations by text, or take part in sexual activities using a webcam.

-Children who are being sexually exploited may not understand that they are being abused.
-They often trust their abuser and may be tricked into believing they are in a loving, consensual relationship.
+Young people who are being sexually exploited may not understand that they are being abused.
+They of ten trust their abuser and may be tricked into believing they are in a loving, consensual relationship.

 If a member of staff suspects CSE, they will discuss this with the DSL/deputy DSL.
-The DSL/deputy DSL will trigger the local safeguarding procedures, including a referral to the local authority's children's social care team and the police, if appropriate.
+The DSL/deputy DSL will trigger the local safeguarding procedures, including a referral to the local authority's young people's social care team and the police, if appropriate.